-However, a number of recent transboundary animal disease outbreaks, the growing threat of antimicrobial resistance and the Covid-19 crisis have exposed current surveillance strategies as inadequate.
+However, a number of recent transboundary animal disease outbreaks, the growing threat of antimicrobial resistance and the COVID-19 crisis have exposed current surveillance strategies as inadequate.
 Strengthening them is necessary to ensure that there is a global risk-based, early warning, passive and active surveillance system that works, proactively identifying risk rather than slowly reacting or not detecting it until it is too late.
+The data received must be acted upon quickly.

-"There has been a steady and growing realisation that targeting "risk at source" in animal populations is a vital strategy in safeguarding the planet from risks from emerging zoonoses, neglected zoonoses and antimicrobial resistance."
+"There has been a steady and growing realisation that targeting 'risk at source' in animal populations is a vital strategy in safeguarding the planet from risks from emerging zoonoses, neglected zoonoses and antimicrobial resistance."
 (OIE).